This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Board games are plentiful nowadays and there are many different benefits to playing them regularly.
 For kids of any age, playing board games will teach them many different lessons and get them to practice critical thinking, employ teamwork, and use their imagination actively.

-Listed below are five games that we would strongly recommend for kids around ten years old, which tend to also be great family board games.
-The great thing is all these games are not just easy to learn but the playtime is relatively short also which will reduce the chances their attention span will wane.
+Listed below are ten games that we would strongly recommend for 10 year olds, which tend to also be great family board games.
+The great thing is all these games are easy to learn, and the playtime is relatively short which will reduce the chances their attention span will wane.
 Each of these plays very differently from each other so whether you’re looking to get your kids into board games for the first time or help them transition to something a little more mature, there should be something for everyone here.

 Forbidden Island